 When travelling on one of our Egypt tours, we highly recommend that you book to view the remarkable sound and light show that takes place at the Giza Plateau.
 After the sun has set, the desert is illuminated with flashing lasers and a narrator will tell you tales of Ancient Egypt.

 Wander around the Egyptian Museum

 Located in central Cairo, the Museum of Egyptian Antiquities is the largest museum in the region.
-This enormous edifice is home to 120, 000 artifacts with displays scattered over 2 main floors.
+This enormous edifice is home to 120, 000 artefacts with displays scattered over two main floors.
 This museum was built in 1835 close to the Ezbekeyah Garden before it was later moved to the Cairo Citadel.
 As you explore further, you will see the world’s greatest collection of Pharaonic antiquities

 If you need a breath of fresh air, you can walk around the charming garden outside.
 This serene place serves as a memorial to Egyptologists from around the world.

 When you arrive in Cairo and are taken to your hotel, you will have plenty of free time to unwind or join an optional tour.
 If you want to head straight to the city centre, you can take the city tour led by one of our expert guides.
 This tour begins with a visit to the Saladin Citadel of Cairo.
 Set on Mokattam Hill, near to the centre of Cairo, this Islamic fortification stands out on the eastern skyline.